Eric Haase Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.49 team ERA that ranks 20th among all league pitching staffs.
+- The Pirates have a 4.45 team ERA that ranks 20th across all MLB pitching staffs.

-- Pirates pitchers combine to allow 116 home runs (1.1 per game), the eighth-fewest in the league.
+- The Pirates allow the seventh-fewest home runs in baseball (116 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.